bitovi/academy/src/react-vite/01-intro-to-react/intro-to-react.md

 ## Key React Concepts

+### Declarative Syntax

+Through JSX, React "declares" how a UI looks based on the current state.
+This is different from typical web application development where a UI is constructed using imperative methods such as creating an element setting properties and then attaching it to the DOM.

 ### Unidirectional data flow

 Data in a React based application flows one way: into a component through